- The Resident Assistant contract begins August 21, 2014 at 8:00 am (which means RAs need to move in by August 20th) and ends May 15, 2015 at 5:00pm.

 We strongly recommend that you contact your financial aid officer at HLS Student Financial Services with any questions about how your RA-ship will affect your aid package or your budgeting plans.

-All new and returning Resident Assistants will participate in an intensive training session from August 26, 2013 through August 28, 2013.
+New and returning Resident Assistants will participate in an intensive training session from August 21, 2014 through August 23, 2014.
 Staff meetings will happen approximately once a month for about one and a half hours.
 The meetings will be set each month according to everyone’s schedules.

 Liaison to the Dean of Students Office

-- Serve as a liaison between residents and the Dean of Students Office, and keep regular contact with Housing Coordinator, Hayley Brown
+- Serve as a liaison between residents and the Dean of Students Office, and keep regular contact with Housing Coordinator

 - Attend staff meetings organized by Dean of Students Office every month or as necessary to discuss upcoming activities and collaborate/brainstorm on any residence life issues

-- Attend brief one-on-one check-in meetings once every other month with Housing Coordinator, Hayley Brown
+- Attend brief one-on-one check-in meetings once every other month with Housing Coordinator

 - Plan and promote social, recreational, and academic programs that foster community among residents